WhatYouThing/NoFrills/README.md

 - **Riding Camera Fix**: Gets rid of the delayed/floaty camera movement while riding any entity.
 - **Sneak Fix**: Fixes the ancient bug where the un-sneak animation plays twice if you do it too quickly, and fixes sneaking not slowing you down while inside a block.
-- **Terror Fix**: Replicates the glorious sounds of pre-nerf Terror armor.
 - **Middle Click Fix**: Allows Pick Block (the middle mouse button) to work just as it does in 1.8.9.

 ### Fishing

-- **Sea Creature Cap**: Keeps track of how many sea creatures are alive, and allows you to notify yourself (and your party) once the cap is reached.
+- **Track Cap**: Keeps track of how many sea creatures are alive, and allows you to notify yourself (and your party) once the cap is reached.
 Customizable.
+- **Render Cap**: Shows the current amount of alive sea creatures as a small number on screen while you hold your fishing rod.
 - **Rare Sea Creatures**: Notify yourself (and your party) when catching any rare/profitable sea creature.
+- **Apply Glow**: Applies a gold-colored glow to any nearby rare sea creature.
 - **Mute Drake**: Prevents the Reindrake from blowing up your ears, because he's very loud on 1.20+.

 ### Dungeons